-The 2023 World Hydropower Congress, taking place in Bali on 31 October – 2 November, will be a vehicle turning climate ambition into action at the highest level.
+The 2023 World Hydropower Congress, taking place in Bali from 31 October to 2 November, will be a vehicle turning climate ambition into action at the highest level.

 Bringing together more than 1,000 decision makers, innovators and experts from industry, governments, finance, civil society, and academia, it will provide a stage for high-level policy statements, recommendations and commitments that will influence the global growth of sustainable hydropower.